Kartavya904/MakeUC2025-PersonaForge/README.md

-# PersonaForge — Where voice meets AIs
+# PersonaForge — Where voice meets AI

 Consent‑First Voice Agent for Windows Near-zero-latency voice → intent → action → voice loop for common Windows tasks.
 Wake with a key or phrase, transcribe, ask Gemini to plan JSON steps, route to executors, and reply via ElevenLabs.